 4) The idea of protecting women.
 One of the strongest historic Evangelical narratives has been the antiquated idea that men are the leaders, the heads of the family, the valiant, strong protectors of their women.
 Still at the heart of so much American Conservative Christianity, is a rigid patriarchal sexism that says that all men want to be respected and all women want to be adored, and that it’s still the Middle Ages with men with swords on horseback and women in stone towers needing rescue.
-To put one’s support behind Donald Trump, a man such with a well-documented, repeated, and deplorable disregard for women should be a flat-out embarrassment to those claiming women’s safety and security matter at all.
+To put one’s support behind Donald Trump, a man such with a well-documented, repeated, and deplorable disregard for women should be a flat-out embarrassment to those claiming their safety, security, and respect matter at all.

 5) Claiming to be pro-life.
 Many Christians who identify as pro-life voted for Donald Trump based on that issue alone, yet Donald Trump is not pro-life.
 He may have once mentioned being anti-abortion, but this is a far cry from being an advocate for Life in any meaningful way.
 In fact, with his open racism, misogyny, xenophobia, and his contempt for immigrants and the working poor, Donald Trump has shown contempt for a great swath of Humanity.
 Advocating for him to preside over all the laws of our country and all of its people, is not a gesture that honors life beyond the most narrow definition of it.
 It becomes more about politics and semantics than defending the living.